NixpaCSE/relationship-bot/README.md

 Relationship Bot for Cindy 💕

-A personalized AI chatbot designed to help Cindy feel secure and loved in her relationship with Nick.
-Built with React, Vite, and Google's Gemini API.
+A personalized AI chatbot designed to help Cindy feel secure and loved in her relationship.
+Built with React, Vite, and Open AI API.

 Features